guiweber/config/kiki/readme.md

 systemctl daemon-reload
 mount-a
 ```
-In Cockpit under "file-sharing" (if not available dnf install cockpit-file-sharing, but should be installed fedora 36+), create a samba share at /mnt/usb_drive, allow user kiki_share and add a samba password to user kiki_share.
+In Cockpit under "file-sharing", create a samba share at /mnt/usb_drive, allow user kiki_share and add a samba password to user kiki_share.
 Finally configure download location through the qbittorrent WebUI.

 ## Tips
-- SE Linux can be put in permissive or enforcing mode: setenforce permissive/
+- SE Linux can be put in permissive or enforcing mode: setenforce permissive/enforcing
 - The IP whitelist range should be in CIDR notation, so 192.168.1.0/24 means the range 192.168.1.0 to 192.168.1.255
 - If necessary use the following to route localhost to another linux computer (as suggested https://rawsec.ml/en/archlinux-install-qbittorrent-nox-setup-webui/) in order to test if the WebUI works on localhost
  ```bash